-The South Carolina Supreme Court overturned a $31 million verdict in a Ford rollover case stemming from a catastrophic accident in 2001 that caused brain damage to a 12 year-old boy.
-This was a difficult case.
+The South Carolina Supreme Court overturned a $31 million verdict in a Ford rollover case stemming from a catastrophic accident in 2001 that caused brain damage to a 12-year-old boy.
+This was a hard case.
 A mother was driving with four children who were not wearing seat belts and the mother took her eyes off the road and swerved to get back on the road.
 The question was whether the design of the Ford Bronco was a substantial contributing cause to the child’s injuries.

 The South Carolina Supreme Court overturned the verdict for a lot of reasons.
 I won’t go into all of them but there are two reasons set forth for the court’s reversal that I think are of particular interest.

 First, the court found that it is improper for lawyers in closing arguments “to arouse passion or prejudice.”
 The court cites these statements made during the plaintiff’s lawyer’s closing argument as improper:

 1. “This is how Ford looks at this.
 That little bit of thirty people being killed every year didn’t matter.
 Those thirty people, those thirty extra people getting killed in a year didn’t matter to them because it was just a little bitty number.”

 2. “It does matter about those people getting killed.
 Those thirty people do count.
 Those thirty people–that’s thirty more people that got killed that year.
 If you expect these vehicles to last about twenty years, that’s six hundred more people getting killed using this vehicle as opposed to a Chevy S-10 Blazer.
 That’s serious.”

 3. “And that doesn’t count the paralyzed people, the quadriplegics, the people with serious injuries, the thousands of people that have been in these events because of this rollover propensity of this vehicle that they knew about, and they knew it since day one but they chose profit over safety every time because they looked at it as numbers.
 They didn’t look at it as lives, as people.”